How is the cost of insurance determined?

 - What your home is constructed of, and how old it is – age and construction can indicate how likely your home is to structurally withstand damage.

 - The value of your home and contents – the value of your home and contents can influence the cost to replace them in the event of a claim.
-It’s important that you have enough insurance to adequately cover the cost of rebuilding and replacing your home and contents – you can use CGU’s online calculators to find out more.
+It’s important that you have enough insurance to adequately cover the cost of rebuilding your home and replacing your items.
+Tools such as CGU’s home and contents calculators can be useful in helping you get an estimate1.

 How is the price of car insurance calculated?